 The second phase of measures under the February 2007 agreement involved establishing a full inventory of nuclear materials and actually disabling the offending plants - initially promised by end of December 2007 but dragged out to June 2008 and then marked by demolition of Yongbyon's cooling tower.
 Phase 3 would be when North Korea hands over fissile materials and weapons gear.
 North Korea has raised the question of reviving the KEDO project for building a light water reactor.

 In September 2008 North Korea refused to accept verification procedures and threatened to restart its Yongbyon reprocessing plant.
 The six parties met in December 2008 but did not reach agreement on verification, though removal of fuel rods from the Yongbyon reactor continued.
-Since then North Korea has expelled IAEA inspectors, restarted reprocessing at Yongbyon, and in May 2009 it exploded another nuclear device underground, possibly more successfully than 2006, with yield of about 2 kilotonnes TNT (cf Hiroshima 15 kt).
+Then North Korea expelled IAEA inspectors, restarted reprocessing at Yongbyon, and in May 2009 it exploded another nuclear device underground at Punggye-ri, possibly more successfully than 2006, with yield of about 2 kilotonnes TNT (cf Hiroshima 15 kt).

 In February 2013 North Korea exploded a third nuclear device underground, with slightly higher yield than the earlier ones.
 It is not clear whether it used uranium or plutonium.

 In May 2013 it appeared that the Yongbyon 25 MWt reactor was being prepared for recommissioning.
 A new cooling system for the reactor had been built and two tanks holding use fuel had been covered.
 Activity at the site continued.
 In September 2013 and early in 2014 there were indications that the reactor had restarted.
 In mid-2014 and again in January 2016 ISIS reported that it appeared to be operating, albeit not continuously and at reduced power.